Jefford’s Gate ~ Lockyer’s Quay, Plymouth.

 The two photographs above show both the front and the rear elevations of the arched gateway in its original position before it was taken down to make way for the new multi storey Barbican Car Park.
 Because it is protected by English Heritage, Plymouth City Council asked us to reconstruct the Grade II listed monumental gateway after the new car park was built.

 Once the piers were built up to the ‘springing line’ wooden turning pieces or formers were constructed to form the shape and carry the weight of the arch stones over the openings until the mortar had set.
-Due to the weight of these arch stones and the stones that sat above it to form the stepped pediment, these stones had to be lifted into position by means of a crane.
+Due to the weight of these arch stones and the stones that sat above it to form the stepped pediment, the stones had to be lifted into position by means of a crane.
 Lewis pins are used to assist in the lifting.
 There are several different types of Lewis pins, but we used the type known as a ‘Split-pin Lewis’.